-Comprehensive financing result in 2013 recorded an expense of Ps.3,772 million as compared to an expense of Ps.1,246 million in 2012.
+Comprehensive Financing Result.
+Our comprehensive financing result in 2013 recorded an expense of Ps.3,772 million as compared to an expense of Ps.1,246 million in 2012.
 This increase was mainly driven by higher interest expense due to a larger debt position and a foreign exchange loss mainly as a result of the depreciation of the end-of-period exchange rate of the Mexican peso during the year as applied to a higher U.S. dollar-denominated net debt position.

 Income Taxes.
 Income taxes decreased to Ps.5,731 million in 2013, from Ps.6,274 million in 2012.
-In 2013, taxes as a percentage of income before taxes and share of profit of associates and joint ventures accounted for using the equity method were 33.3%, as compared to 31.4% in 2012.
+In 2013, income taxes, as a percentage of income before taxes and share of profit of associates and joint ventures accounted for using the equity method were 33.3%, as compared to 31.4% in 2012.
 The difference was mainly driven by lower effective tax rates imposed in 2012 resulting from a tax benefit related to interest on capital derived from a dividend declared by our Brazilian subsidiary.

 Share of the profit of associates and joint ventures accounted for using the equity method, net of taxes.
-In 2013, we reported a gain of Ps.289 million in "Share of the profit of associates and joint ventures accounted for using the equity method, net of taxes" mainly due to the effect of CCBPI, Jugos del Valle in Mexico and Leão Alimentos in Brazil in our equity method calculation.
+In 2013, we reported a gain of Ps.289 million in share of the profit of associates and joint ventures accounted for using the equity method, net of taxes mainly due to the effect of CCFPI, Jugos del Valle in Mexico and Leão Alimentos in Brazil in our equity method calculation.

-On January 25, 2013, as part of our efforts to expand our geographic reach, we acquired a 51% non-controlling majority stake in CCBPI.
-We currently recognize the results of CCBPI using the equity method and reflect such results in our Mexico and Central America division.
-In 2013, we recognized equity income of Ps.108 million regarding our economic interest in CCBPI.
-We report our equity method investment in CCBPI as a separate reporting segment.
-For further information see Notes 10 and 26 to our consolidated financial statements.
+In 2013, we recognized equity income of Ps.108 million regarding our economic interest in CCFPI.
+We reported our equity method investment in CCFPI as a separate reporting segment.
+For further information see Notes 9 and 25 to our consolidated financial statements.

 Net Controlling Interest Income (Equity holders of the parent).
-Our consolidated net controlling interest income decreased 13.4% to Ps.11,543 million in 2013 as compared to 2012.
+Our consolidated net controlling interest income decreased 13.4% to Ps.11,543 million in 2013, as compared to 2012.
 Earnings per share in 2013 were Ps.5.61 (Ps.56.14 per ADS) computed on the basis of 2,056.0 million shares outstanding (each ADS represents 10 Series L shares) as of December 31, 2013.